-- Considering policies for research and teaching labs pertaining to the safe handling, transport and use of chemicals and recommending the adoption of new or revised policies VU. - Reviewing and approving procedures and practice guides relating to the management of a chemical safety program. - Reviewing proposed or enacted legislation concerning chemical safety that may affect the Vanderbilt University community and informing Departments, Schools and Colleges of potential implications and business impact. - Reviewing research protocols and special projects involving particularly hazardous substances (PHS) as needed. - Assisting VU Departments, Schools and Colleges with their internal chemical safety committees and/or programs, in conjunction with VU EHS. - Establishing a system for auditing laboratories for EHS issues, reviewing audit findings, and ensuring that appropriate follow-up is conducted. - Developing and maintaining this Chemical Hygiene Plan (CHP). - Reviewing at least annually a summary of the training status of all personnel working with chemical materials in teaching and research laboratories. - Reviewing at least annually all incidents involving chemical materials with respect to cause and subsequent actions taken.
+- Considering policies for research and teaching labs pertaining to the safe handling, transport use, and • disposal of chemicals and recommending the adoption of new or revised policies. - Reviewing and approving the university Chemical Hygiene Plan. • - Reviewing proposed or enacted legislation concerning chemical safety that may affect the Vanderbilt University community and informing Departments, Schools and Colleges of potential implications and business impact. - Reviewing research protocols and special projects involving particularly hazardous substances (PHS) • as needed. - Assisting VU Departments, Schools and Colleges with their internal chemical safety committees, programs or audits, in conjunction with EHSS. - Establishing a system for auditing laboratories for EHSS issues, reviewing audit findings, and ensuring that appropriate follow-up is conducted. - Reviewing at least annually a summary of the training status of those working with chemical materials in teaching and research laboratories and partnering with EHSS to develop methods to enhance training compliance when needed. - Reviewing at least annually all incidents involving chemical materials with respect to cause and • subsequent actions taken.